UTT-Connole/class-api-IT4200-2024-fall/README.md

 # How to use Calculator Endpoint

-Use this template to add two numbers together "http://127.0.0.1:5000/calc?x=#&y=#" Replace the #'s with what ever numbers you would like!
+Use this template to add or subtract two numbers together "http://127.0.0.1:5000/calc?x=#&y=#&op=#" Replace the first two #'s with what ever numbers you would like!
+The last # is your operator Current Operators: add, subtract
 If you leave one of the variables empty, you will get an error.

 # How to use twoManaCombo Endpoint